Have you heard that your placenta will stop working properly after your ‘due date’ or the words placental insufficiency?

 How does this happen if the placenta is going to start deteriorating???

-I really don’t think OBs can have it both ways!
+I really don’t think people can have it both ways!

 There is no evidence that the placenta starts to deteriorate at a set point in a pregnancy.

-In 1954 Dr. Stewart Clifford did this with babies who looked a certain way and were post their “due date” and he speculated that the cause was placental insufficiency.
+In 1954 Dr. Stewart Clifford looked at babies who looked a certain way and were post their “due date” and speculated that the cause was placental insufficiency.

 This became known as “Clifford’s Syndrome” or post-maturity syndrome.